Hempstead school board challenges trustee election and suspends 2 in clerk's office

-The Hempstead School District’s Board of Education has placed two district employees on leave amid a challenge to the results of last week’s school elections, according to district officials.
+The Hempstead school district’s Board of Education has placed two district employees on leave amid a challenge to the results of last week’s school elections, according to district officials.

-“The Board of Education hereby directs its general counsel, Guercio & Guercio, LLP, to commence an immediate appeal to the Commissioner of Education regarding the results of the May 19, 2026 election,” Spencer said at the late-night meeting.
+“The Board of Education hereby directs its general counsel, Guercio & Guercio, LLP, to commence an immediate appeal to the Commissioner of Education regarding the results of the May 19, 2026, election,” Spencer said at the late-night meeting.

 The board voted 5-0 to appeal the results without any public discussion.

-Ron Edelson, a spokesman for the school district, said the district does not comment on personnel matters.
+Edelson said the district does not comment on personnel matters.

-Neither Keys nor Whitehead returned phone calls on Saturday.
+Neither Keys nor Whitehead returned phone calls.

 He said other board members have questioned how absentee ballots were handled and believes they are seeking to oust him from the five-member body.